kelsjon3/StableQueue/docs/FORGE_EXTENSION_PLAN.md

 # Forge Extension Implementation Plan

-This document outlines the detailed plan for implementing a Forge extension that will send jobs to the MobileSD queue system.
+This document outlines the detailed plan for implementing a Forge extension that will send jobs to the StableQueue queue system.

 ## 1. Database Preparation